 The Company has cash and cash equivalent balances.
 The Company's current policy is to invest surplus cash balances with high rated banks in the jurisdictions it has a presence in, such as Canada and Brazil.
-As of March 31, 2023, the Company had \$92.9 million of cash.
-The Company's exposure to risk of changes in market interest rates prelates primarily to interest earned on its cash balances.
+As of September 30, 2023, the Company had \$38.1 million of cash and cash equivalents.
+The Company's exposure to risk of changes in market interest rates relates primarily to interest earned on its cash balances.